 Once your ferret finishes frantically rolling around on the floor, it’s probably as dry as it’s going to get.
 You have completed your task, but we recommend turning up the heat a few degrees until your pet feels dry.
 This will prevent your ferret from getting cold.
 Once dry, your ferret should seem happy with its clean, soft fur, and you shouldn’t need to do it again for several months.

 We hope you have enjoyed reading over this short guide and learned some new things about your pet.
-We recommend only bathing your pet when necessary, and we usually do it once a summer on a hot day, so it gets them clean and cools them down Other occasions are reserved for quarterly baths or if our little guy gets into something that requires an immediate bath.
+We recommend only bathing your pet when necessary.
+Other baths are reserved for quarterly baths or if your little ferret gets into something that requires an immediate bath.
 If we have helped you in this article, please share these seven steps to bathe and groom a ferret on Facebook and Twitter.